Cyber Defence and Risk (CyDR) defence industry ICT accreditation and risk balance case (RBC) processes.

-A role of DAIS is to provide a range of support to defence and its industry partners to achieve accreditation, including:
+CyDR provides a range of support to defence and its industry partners in the area of information assurance (IA), including:

 - oversight, tracking and provision of management information for all defence accreditation activity

 - advice and guidance on the subject of accreditation

 - assessment of evidence submitted in support of the accreditation process; e.g. risk management accreditation document sets (RMADS) and security operating procedures (SyOPs)

 - final sign-off and provision of a certificate and letter of accreditation

 - progression and review of risk balance cases (RBC) prior to sign-off by Ministry of Defence (MOD) Senior Information Risk Owner (SIRO)

 Accreditation confirms that information and communication technology (ICT) systems embody appropriate security to allow MOD information to be stored and processed with an acceptable level of risk.

 The Defence Assurance Risk Tool (DART), which can be accessed by anyone who possesses connectivity to the Restricted LAN Interconnect (RLI), must be used to register all ICT systems owned or used by MOD industry partners, where those systems are processing MOD owned information.
 These ICT systems must be accredited before use and subsequently have their security managed thereafter.